Skip to content

 Port Angeles Composite Listed by cmdorganization Ransomware Group

 On June 30, 2026, Port Angeles Composite LLC appeared on the leak site of the ransomware group cmdorganization.
-The aerospace manufacturing company, which supplies structural composite parts to Boeing, Bombardier, and Honda Aircraft, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records were stored in the compromised systems could be affected.
+The aerospace manufacturing company, which supplies structural composite parts to Boeing, Bombardier, and Honda Aircraft, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records were stored in the compromised systems could be affected.

 Public reporting indicates that cmdorganization posted data stolen from Port Angeles Composite on its leak site on June 30, 2026.
 The company, originally founded in 1996 as Angeles Composite Technologies, was acquired by Honda Aircraft Company in October 2025.
 It operates a manufacturing facility on Washington State’s Olympic Peninsula and produces advanced composite assemblies for commercial and business aircraft.

 The exposed material consists of internal files taken during the ransomware incident.
-No confirmed details have surfaced about the precise volume or specific categories of personal data involved, though employee, vendor, and partner records are typical targets in attacks on manufacturers of this size.
+No Reported Details have surfaced about the precise volume or specific categories of personal data involved, though employee, vendor, and partner records are typical targets in attacks on manufacturers of this size.

 Why This Matters for You and Your Family